kragorg/dng/appendices/Appendix D — Additional Rules.md

 | Legendary     | Two limbs and the torso                 |

-#### Crafting a Spellwrought Tattoo
+#### Crafting an Eldritch Tattoo

 _Source: Player’s Handbook, Dungeon Master’s Guide, Homebrew_

 We use the rules for crafting spell scrolls with modifications:

-To craft a _Spellwrought Tattoo_, you and any assistants must have proficiency in the _Arcana_ skill.
+To craft an _Eldritch Tattoo_, you and any assistants must have proficiency in the _Arcana_ skill.
 You must be proficient with _Tattooist’s Tools_ and use them to create the tattoo.
 Any assistants must also have proficiency.

-A spellcaster can transfer a spell onto a willing creature’s skin and create a *Spellwrought Tattoo*, using the rules below.
+A spellcaster can transfer a spell onto a willing creature’s skin and create an *Eldritch Tattoo*, using the rules below.

-**Time and Cost.** Creating a tattoo takes an amount of time and money based on the level of the spell, as shown in the Spellwrought Tattoo Costs table.
+**Time and Cost.** Creating a tattoo takes an amount of time and money based on the level of the spell, as shown in the Eldritch Tattoo Costs table.
 For each day of inscription, you must work for 8 hours.
 If a tattoo requires multiple days, those days needn’t be consecutive.